-22.3.
+21.3.
 What is parental leave?

-Parental leave (SPL) is a form of leave not mandatory or paid leave that may be available for both the parents (i) after the period of compulsory maternity leave and (ii) if the parents have waived the maternity/paternity leave.
+Parental leave (PL) is a form of leave not mandatory that may be available for both the parents after the period of compulsory pregnancy or maternity/paternity leave.
+PL is a leave granted for taking care of a child under the age of three.

-It gives you and your partner more flexibility in how to share the care of your child in the first year until the 6th year after birth than simply taking maternity and paternity leave.
 Assuming you are both eligible, you will be able to choose how to split the available leave between you, and can decide to be off work at the same time or at different times.
 You may be able to take leave in more than one block.

-22.4.
+21.4.
 Entitlement to Parental leave